bluikko/Start-WSUSCleanup/README.md

 the script.
 But in the end he was only just that - a maintainer - and the script was created mostly by other people.
 Naively these other people just donated their "IP" to the script without clear license.

+These days, almost all searches for WSUS problems or maintenance will result in references to the script.
+But the script itself has been removed.
+And, obnoxiously, the maintainer of the script replies to any WSUS problem with an advertisement for the paid script.
 ```

 ## TODO